 The library extends access and user privileges to its services for students, faculty, and staff.
 The library plays a crucial role in enhancing the teaching process by offering learning resources tailored to the various disciplines.
 Additionally, the library provides sufficient space for studying and conducting research, accommodating both individual and group study sessions.
 It also facilitates collaborative activities and allows faculty, staff, and students to access electronic databases, conduct research, make copies, and study materials as detailed below.
+Physical access to the library and other campus facilities may be restricted during the COVID-19 pandemic.
+All learning resources will be made available to students online as an alternative.

-1. AGDA Library Facilities: The library offers seating for 85 individuals.
+• AGDA Library Facilities: The library offers seating for 85 individuals.
 It provides computer workspaces, high-speed Internet connections and connected printers, empowering students to efficiently search databases and conduct research to support their academic pursuits.
 Students also have the flexibility to utilize their personal laptops or tablets for accessing databases, and they can enjoy complimentary access to AGDA WIFI.

-- 2. PrintingServices:Thelibrary's computers are connected to printers, enabling students to print both color and black-and-white papers. - 3.
-Study Rooms: AGDA students are privileged with access to study rooms housed within the library.
+- Printing Services: The library's computers are connected to printers, enabling students to print both color and black and white papers - Study Rooms: AGDA students are privileged with access to study rooms housed within the library.
 These study rooms accommodate various needs such as tutoring sessions, group projects, or study groups.
 Within these rooms, students can access AGDA WIFI.
 Each study room can comfortably accommodate up to four students and is available during the library's operating hours.

-- 4. Reference and User Education: The library staff plays a vital role in assisting students, faculty members, staff, and visitors in making effective use of reference services, resources, and databases.
-They diligently respond to emails and requests from students and faculty, addressing inguiries about the availability of resources and materials.
-Furthermore, they offer guidance in creating bibliographies and citations and provide directions for locating services and materials. - 5.
-Library Orientation Sessions: The library is committed to ensuring that every new student and faculty member commences each semester with a strong foundation.
+- Reference and User Education: The library staff plays a vital role in assisting students, faculty members, staff, and visitors in making effective use of reference services, resources, and databases.
+They diligently respond to emails and requests from students and faculty, addressing inquiries about the availability of resources and materials.
+Furthermore, they offer guidance in creating bibliographies and citations and provide directions for locating services and materials. - Library Orientation Sessions: The library is committed to ensuring that every new student and faculty member commences each semester with a strong foundation.
 To fulfill this commitment, the library provide orientation programs at the begining of each academic year.
-The library remains adaptable to conduct additional orientation one to one sessions as required throughout the academic year. - 6.
-Circulation services: Borrowing books from the library by enrolled students, alumni, faculty and staff members is permitted.
+The library remains adaptable to conduct additional orientation one to one sessions as required throughout the academic year. - Circulation services: Borrowing books from the library by enrolled students, alumni, faculty and staff members is permitted.